The Ark Protocol: An Easy Introduction

 1. Sharing UTXOs

 The heart of the Ark Protocol is about sharing UTXOs.
-A bitcoin transaction onchain might have 1 input and 1 output, and yet that single output in fact be made up of shares from 30 different people.
+A bitcoin transaction onchain might have 1 input and 1 output, and yet that single output could in fact be made up of shares from 30 different people.

 By “shared UTXO” here I don’t mean that we share the UTXO as in “you could take it for one week and I could take it for the next”, or “the 3 of us share that UTXO and at some point in the future we’ll divide it in some way when it comes time to spend it”.
 A shared UTXO here means that the UTXO total value can be clearly broken into its component parts, and each user that owns a portion of that UTXO owns a well-defined and predetermined amount.